shawn233/PersonalGHPage/_posts/2020-03-16-Shell---Shell-Cookbook.md

 b=hello123
 ```

-- Although shell considers all values as strings, it is able to recognize strings that are essentially numbers, and even provides such condition statements to determine whether a string is a number.
+- Although shell considers all values as strings, it is able to recognize strings that are essentially numbers, and even provides such condition statements as to determine whether a string is a number.

 ### From execution